 Don’t forget about yourself!
 Even if you two share the same space and spend the whole day together, that’s not the reason to stop doing the things you love, it will help you avoid relocation depression.
 Sure, there will be some adaptations, but your friends, hobbies, and stuff you enjoy must stay where they are.

 What About Partying?

 Nights out shouldn’t stop happening because you don’t live by yourself anymore.
 You can throw a party together or go out with your partner, but that doesn’t exclude that you should go out by yourself.
 Your privacy must still exist, or both of you might get sick and tired of having no time to be alone and just chill if nothing else.
 Respect her private space, and she will respect yours.
 Occasional solitude is very healthy for your mind, and under no circumstances should it be compromised.

 10. Realize That Moving in Together is a Big Step

 Don’t move in with a girlfriend just because your best friend did it, too.
 It’s not marriage, but it’s a huge change in your life that will also change you, the way you think and the way you act.
 Adjusting for the better is amazing, and you should share the place you live in with someone who makes you a better person.
 You’ll become more tolerant and learn a lot about yourself while having another person around you most of your time, but don’t change the good sides of you.
 Living together as a couple is an ongoing mission, and any problem you face should be a mutual one that you’ll overcome jointly.
-If you’ve chosen to share a life, calculate your costs, don’t forget about your friends, and enjoy your new life.
+If you’ve chosen to share a life, pick the best time of the year to move, calculate your costs, don’t forget about your friends, and enjoy your new life.